 Comfort and Noise Levels

-Aside from handling and stability, the aspect ratio of a tire can also have an impact on the comfort and noise levels of the vehicle.
+Aside from handling and stability, the aspect ratio of a tire can also have an on the comfort and noise levels of the vehicle.
 A lower aspect ratio tire, with its wider profile, may provide a sportier feel and better responsiveness, but it can also transmit more road imperfections and vibrations to the cabin.
 This can result in a firmer ride, which may not be as comfortable for longer journeys or on rough roads.

 Conversely, a higher aspect ratio tire typically has more sidewall height, which can act as a cushion against road irregularities, offering a smoother and quieter ride.
 The increased sidewall height helps absorb shocks and bumps, reducing the transfer of noise and vibrations into the vehicle.
 This can make for a more comfortable driving experience, especially on highways or uneven terrain.